 Wiper blades aren’t too expensive to replace and are pretty easy to fit, but Halfords will do it for you – just ask or select ‘add fitting’ at the online checkout.
 If you need new blades but aren’t sure which ones fit your car, then start with our wiper blade lookup tool.

 Wet roads can soon cause dirt to build up on your windscreen, so we’d also recommend keeping your washer fluid topped up at all times.
-Our 5L Ready-Mixed Screenwash will not only wash away road grime, but also rain that’s clinging to your windscreen.
+Our 5L Ready-Mixed Screenwash will not only wash away road grime, but also any rain that’s clinging to your windscreen.

 5. Consider a hydrophobic treatment

 For a truly innovative way of ensuring a clear windscreen on every journey, it might be worth considering our Duxback glass treatment.
-With the help of a specially formulated hydrophobic layer applied to your windscreen (or any other glass on your vehicle), water and wet grime doesn’t stick to the glass.
+With the help of a specially formulated hydrophobic layer applied to your windscreen (or any other glass on your vehicle), water and wet grime won’t stick to the glass.
 This means that at speeds of over 40mph, water will simply blow off your screen, so you likely won’t need to use your wipers at all!